 There are many things to consider when getting on the same page as a prospect:

-• One issue on the minds of executives is how much their organization spends on purchasing.
+One issue on the minds of executives is how much their organization spends on purchasing.
 Researching which group purchasing organizations (GPOs) their organization is affiliated with and how those affiliations impact their purchasing decisions will allow you to answer how your product/service can effectively fit into that financial picture without causing disruption.

-• Ensure you bring detailed evidence of the effectiveness of whatever you’re selling.
+Ensure you bring detailed evidence of the effectiveness of whatever you’re selling.
 Executives are often strapped for time, so being able to articulate the value that your product/service offers while being able to back up your claims with white papers, case studies, testimonials, and other hard data will often make a stronger and longer-lasting impression with those you’re targeting.

-• Healthcare facilities are constantly changing with the times, so executives need to know that your product/service can change with them.
-How is your organization pushing the envelope to impact patient care, or hospital operations and financial stability in a meaningful way?
+Healthcare facilities are constantly changing with the times, so executives need to know that your product/service can change with them.
+How is your organization pushing the envelope to impact patient care or hospital operations and financial stability in a meaningful way?
 Can you help the hospital look like an innovator by partnering with you?
 These are questions that you need to prepare for when engaging with key stakeholders.
 Armed with a strong answer, executives will know that they can continue to work with you as their organization evolves.

-• When meeting with potential sales targets in the hospital space, make sure that you are tailoring your message to the right personas.
-How you describe your value to clinicians will be different from how you explain it to department heads.
+When meeting with potential sales targets in the hospital space, make sure that you are tailoring your message to the right personas.
+How you describe your value to clinicians will be different than how you explain it to department heads.
 Clinicians will often be focused on more day-to-day operations, while department heads might be thinking about more long-term initiatives.
-By engaging these targets with the right discussion topics and the right sales collateral, you can ensure that your targets will understand the full potential of your solution.
+By engaging these targets with the right discussion topics and the right sales collateral, you can ensure that your contacts will understand the full potential of your solution.

 5: Consider working on smaller critical access hospitals